-With your help, faculty and students are provided with smart classrooms, campus-wide Wi-Fi, library collections and access to digital subscriptions and information resources.
-Wheaton Fund donors support state-of-the-art technology, laboratory materials, and library resources at Wheaton.
+With your help, faculty and students are provided with smart classrooms, campus-wide Wi-Fi, and on-campus IT support.
+Wheaton Fund donors support state-of-the-art technology and laboratory materials at Wheaton.

 Did You Know?